linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

 ## Conclusion

-This SQL commands article is an introductory primer on how to create database schemas and manipulate data within those databases.
-Although the concepts introduced here just scratch the surface in regard to relational database systems’ usage, it serves as a springboard for further learning.
+This guide on SQL commands is an introductory primer on how to create database schemas and manipulate data within those databases.
+Although the concepts introduced here merely scratch the surface in regard to relational database systems’ usage, it as a good starting point for basic and essential commands and concepts.